AlcoholRehabHelp Logo

 Rehab centers in states with a higher cost of living, such as California or New York, are more expensive.

-Going to rehab in the city is generally cheaper than locations with a view.
+Going to rehab in the city is generally cheaper than rehab facilities that offer a view.
 For instance, rehab centers with an ocean view or in a secluded location will cost more.

 3. Length of stay